Honoring Our Brother. Supporting a Movement.

 There is a silent crisis happening on college campuses and in communities across the country.
 It is a crisis that statistics can’t fully capture, and one that far too many people don’t recognize until it’s too late.

 This crisis is something that rocked our chapter to its core on December 4th, 2024, when we lost our brother, Manny Pargman, to suicide.
-It was the worst news imaginable, and for me, and many of us, it was the first time we had to confront the reality of anyone in our community, no less a brother of ours, had died by suicide.
+It was the worst news imaginable, and for me, and many of us, it was the first time we had to confront the reality that a brother of ours had died by suicide.

-The first feelings that crossed my mind were disbelief and shock, that eventually settled into sadness and anger.
-How could we have let this happen?
-What could I have done to help prevent this tragedy that now scarred my brotherhood?
-All over campus, throughout Atlanta, and all over the world, anyone who had ever interacted with Manny was thinking the same thing: How can we be better, so that something like this will never happen again?
+The first feelings that crossed my mind were disbelief and shock, which eventually settled into sadness and anger.
+How could this happen?
+What could I have done to help prevent this tragedy?
+All over campus, throughout Atlanta, and all over the world, anyone who had ever interacted with Manny was thinking the same thing: How can we be better so that something like this will never happen again?

 This question is what motivates our chapter to support the Manny’s Band Foundation.
-Founded by Manny’s family and friends, this foundation builds on our brother’s legacy by attacking the root of the tragic disease that led Manny down the path of darkness.
-We are here to bring advocacy, and honor our brother’s legacy by working to change the very narrative that caused Manny to die by suicide.
-This is not a distant issue for us, this is deeply personal.
+Founded by Manny’s family and friends, this foundation builds on our brother’s legacy by attacking the root of the cause that led Manny down the path of darkness.
+We are here to bring advocacy and honor our brother’s legacy by working to change the very narrative that caused Manny to die by suicide.
+This is not a distant issue for us; this is deeply personal.

 Everyone has seen the awareness campaigns.
-We have all been told to “check on your friends”.
-But awareness is not enough when the message is not breaking through.
+We have all been told to “check on your friends.”
+But awareness is not enough when the message is not clear.
 The hardest truth to face is that the traditional prevention methods fail to connect with young people in the fast-paced, nonstop, and difficult world that they actually live in.
 They fail to turn the abstract concept of “mental health awareness” into a real conversation that young men and women are willing to have.
-Especially on college campuses, mental health is too often shoved to the background, ignored, and treated as a stigma – especially among young men.
-A genuine platform to speak openly and honestly is rarely provided, which allows this sickness to grow in the shadows and lets good people think, '“this is not my problem.”
+Especially on college campuses, mental health is too often shoved to the background, ignored, and treated as a stigma—especially among young men.
+A genuine platform to speak openly and honestly is rarely provided, which allows this sickness to grow in the shadows and lets good people think, '“This is not my problem.”

-Manny’s Band was created to shatter that paradigm - and it is on a mission to do something radically different.
+Manny’s Band was created to shatter that paradigm—and it is on a mission to do something radically different.
 Instead of top-down lectures from adults, Manny’s Band is empowering teens and young adults to spread the message themselves through the power of community, music, and creative expression.
-We are creating a culture where the risk of suicide is not, and can never be “not my problem.”
+We are creating a culture where the risk of suicide is not, and will never be, “not my problem.”

 By supporting our fundraiser and Manny’s Band, you are doing more than donating to a cause.
 You are investing in a new, vital approach to suicide prevention.
-You are helping fund content, and lessons created by young people, for young people, ensuring that no more families, brotherhoods, communities, must experience this kind of loss.
+You are helping fund content and lessons created by young people, for young people, ensuring that no more families, brotherhoods, or communities must experience this kind of loss.

-This fundraiser, and our partnership with Manny’s Band is our promise and commitment to him - and to every member of our community - that his memory will be honored with action.
+This fundraiser and our partnership with Manny’s Band are our promise and commitment to him—and to every member of our community—that his memory will be honored with action.
 Together we can help Manny's Band save lives, building a world where no one has to suffer in silence.

 Thank you for your support.